-A capable soldier is able to act efficiently and deliberately in battlefield conditions and in tasks assigned to him/her or his/her unit.
-Soldiers' capability is also closely related to attitude and motivation.
+A capable soldier is able to act efficiently and deliberately in battlefield conditions and in tasks assigned to them or their unit.
+Soldiers' performance is also closely related to attitude and motivation.
 Capability and readiness become action only when the individual and the unit possess the will to act in accordance with their skills.
 In-service safety must be maintained in all situations, both in peacetime and during a crisis.

-Capability is the ability to act - on one's own and together with others - with determination and according to the situation in different environments during war or lower level crises.
+Capability and human performance are the ability to act - on one's own and together with others - with determination and according to the situation in different environments during war or lower level crises

-Capability is made up of physical, psychological, ethical and social capability and a safe working and service environment.
+Human performance is an individual's ability to act as the mission requires in each operating environment.
+It is made up of physical, psychological, ethical and social performance.
+Performance is affected for example by nutrition, hydration, sleep, rest, recovery, health and requirements set by the operating environment.
 The different areas of capability are closely related and affect all of soldier's actions.